bolinocroustibat/briink-e-learning/README.md

 - Create frontend data models, mapped on the DB architecture/tables

-- Separate pages into React reusable components
+- Split pages into React reusable components, for example for the navigation bar/breadcrumb component

 - Authentication
 All the endpoints must be protected with propre authentication.